ibm-cloud-docs/containers/cs_api_install.md

    <td>Supported infrastructure providers</td>
    <td>`classic`</td>
    <td>`vpc` and `classic`<ul>
    <li>The `vpc` provider is designed to support multiple VPC subproviders.
-The supported VPC subproviders are `vpc-classic`, which corresponds to a VPC cluster for Generation 1 compute resources, and `vpc-gen2`, which corresponds to a VPC cluster for Generation 2 compute resources.</li>
+The supported VPC subprovider is `vpc-gen2`, which corresponds to a VPC cluster for Generation 2 compute resources.</li>
    <li>Provider-specific requests have a path parameter in the URL, such as `v2/vpc/createCluster`.
 Some APIs are only available to a particular provider, such as `GET vlan` for classic or `GET vpcs` for VPC.</li>
    <li>Provider-neutral requests can include a provider-specific body parameter that you specify, usually in JSON, such as `{"provider": "vpc"}`, if you want to return responses for only the specified provider.</li></ul></td>
  </tr>